-If you're willing to go a few hours further, there are even more choices, including a French-style inn in the Finger Lakes and a casino spa with big marquee entertainers, and even if you don't want to travel, the luxury hotel spas of New York City are so numerous they deserve their own list.
+If you're willing to go a few hours further, there are even more choices, including a French-style inn on Finger Lakes and a casino spa with big marquee entertainers.
+However, even if you don't want to travel, the luxury hotel spas of New York City are so numerous they deserve their own list.

 Mohonk Mountain House (New Paltz)

 Mohonk Mountain House is a historical treasure that dates back to 1869 when a modest inn was built on the small mountaintop near Lake Mohonk in New Paltz, New York, which is less than two hours away from New York City.